A Survey on Deep Learning Event Extraction: Approaches and Applications: Deep Learning Event Extraction Models

 In addition to the CNN-based event extraction method, some other researches are carried out on RNN.
-The RNN is used for modeling sequence information to extract arguments in the event.
-JRNN \cite{DBLP:conf/naacl/NguyenCG16} is proposed with a bidirectional RNN for event extraction in a joint-based paradigm, as shown in Fig. \ref{figure4}.
+The RNN is used for modeling sequence information to extract arguments in the event, as shown in Fig. \ref{figure4}.
+JRNN \cite{DBLP:conf/naacl/NguyenCG16} is proposed with a bidirectional RNN for event extraction in a joint-based paradigm.
 It has an encoding stage and prediction stage.
 In the encoding stage, it uses RNN to summarize the context information.
 Furthermore, it predicts both trigger and argument roles in the prediction stage.

 Previous approaches relied heavily on language-specific knowledge and existing NLP tools.
 A more promising method from data automatically learning useful features, Feng et al. \cite{DBLP:conf/acl/FengHTJQL16} develop a hybrid neural network to capture in the context of a specific sequence and pieces of information and use them for training a multilingual event detector.
-The model uses a Bidirectional LSTM to obtain the document's sequence information that needs to be recognized.
+The model uses a Bidirectional long short-term memory (LSTM) to obtain the document's sequence information that needs to be recognized.
 Then it uses the convolutional neural network to get the phrase chunk information in the document, combine the two kinds of information, and finally identify the trigger.
-The method can multiple languages (English, Chinese, and Spanish) are robust, efficient, and accurate detection.
+The method are robust, efficient, and accurate detection for multiple languages (English, Chinese, and Spanish).
 The composite model is superior to the traditional feature-based approach in terms of cross-language generalization performance.
 The tree structure and sequence structure in a deep learning have better performance than a sequential structure.
-To avoid over-reliance on lexical and syntactic features, dependence bridge recursive neural network (DBRNN) \cite{DBLP:conf/aaai/ShaQCS18} is based on bidirectional RNNs for event extraction, as shown in Fig \ref{fig:DBRNN}.
+To avoid over-reliance on lexical and syntactic features, dependence bridge recursive neural network (DBRNN) \cite{DBLP:conf/aaai/ShaQCS18} is based on bidirectional RNNs for event extraction.
 The DBRNN is enhanced by relying on bridging grammar-related words.
 DBRNN is an RNN-based framework that leverages the dependency graph information to extract event triggers and argument roles.